Warren scores career-high 53 as Pacers beat 76ers 127-121

 LAKE BUENA VISTA, Fla.
 (AP) — T.J.
 Warren scored a career-high 53 points, Victor Oladipo added 15 after reversing course on opting out of the NBA restart and the Indiana Pacers beat the Philadelphia 76ers 127-121 on Saturday night.

 A sixth-year player acquired from Phoenix in an offseason trade, Warren was 20 of 29 from the field and 9 of 12 from 3-point range in his first game with at least 50 points.
+All four of those shooting numbers were career highs.

+“I just wanted to be aggressive, do what I do best,” Warren said.
+“My teammates did a great job of finding me, and just staying aggressive and locked in and engaged was really key for us.”

 The Pacers (40-26) took control of the fifth seed in the Eastern Conference by breaking a tie with the 76ers and winning the season series.
 Both teams have clinched playoff spots.